Graduate Degree Programs & Requirements

 International Students:

-For students in the US on a visa as undergraduates: staying on to complete an AM creates a change in visa status, which will involve reapplication paperwork.
+For students in the US on a visa as undergraduates: staying on to complete an MA creates a change in visa status, which will involve reapplication paperwork.
 Be sure to check on the details with an international student advisor at the Office for International Students and Scholars.

 The PhD in Mathematics